petems/aas-dotnet-8-app/README.md

 Quick setup for new users.
 Checks prerequisites, restores packages, builds the project, and creates local settings.

 ### `scripts/deploy.sh`
-Complete Azure deployment script that:
+Complete deployment wrapper that runs both resource creation and code deployment.

+### `scripts/create-azure-resources.sh`
+Creates Azure resources only:
+- Resource group
-- Creates resource group, storage account, and Application Insights
+- Application Insights
+- App Service Plan
-- Sets up Function App with proper configuration
+- Web App with proper configuration
+- Saves resource information to `azure-resources.json`

+### `scripts/deploy-code.sh`
+Deploys application code to existing web app:
-- Deploys the application
+- Builds and publishes the application
-- Provides deployment information and URLs
+- Creates deployment package
+- Deploys to Azure using the modern `az webapp deploy` command
+- Cleans up temporary files
+- Can read web app name from `azure-resources.json` or accept as parameter

 ### `scripts/test-endpoints.sh`
 Tests all deployed endpoints to verify they're working correctly.

 ## Development

-### Adding New Functions
+### Adding New Endpoints

-1. Create a new class in the project
+1. Add new actions to the `ApiController` class
-2. Add the `[Function]` attribute with a unique name
-3. Use the appropriate trigger attribute (e.g., `[HttpTrigger]`)
+2. Use appropriate HTTP method attributes (e.g., `[HttpGet]`, `[HttpPost]`)
-4. Register any dependencies in `Program.cs` if needed
+3. Add any dependencies to the DI container in `Program.cs` if needed

 ### Testing